AlinUngureanu/Projects-Automation/README.md

-#Projects-Automation
+# Projects-Automation

-Various themes or mini-projects that I had so far in faculty
+Various themes or mini-projects that I had so far in faculty.